The 4 Types of Innovation: Definition, Benefits & Examples

 Cloud computing technology is perhaps the most noteworthy example of radical innovation in recent years, changing the way computer users around the world utilize modern tech.
 It has changed mindsets, habits, and the realm of possibility.

-Now that you understand the basics of each innovation type, it should be clear that your strategy will include elements of each one of them.
+Now that you understand the basics of the different forms of innovation, it should be clear that your strategy will include elements of each one of them.
 Nonetheless, knowing which deserves your focus at any given moment can be the catalyst for sustained success.
 No matter what type innovation suits the current needs of your business, enabling employees to innovate also requires access to the right innovation management tools.